cisagov/log4j-affected-db/PULL-EXAMPLE.md

   reporter: cisagov
   last_updated: '2021-12-14T00:00:00'
 ```
-**Step 5:** validate your data follows the appropriate format and proceed with submitting the pull request.
-Follow questions may be submitted through the Pull Request.
+**Step 5:** Validate that your data follows the appropriate format and proceed with submitting the pull request.

-For any additional questions feel free to submit a Issue request [here](https://github.com/cisagov/log4j-affected-db/issues)
+For any additional questions feel free to submit an Issue request [here](https://github.com/cisagov/log4j-affected-db/issues)